 SOLAR BENEFITS US ALL

-STOP

-CLIMATE
+STOP CLIMATE CHANGE

 PROTECT OUR ENVIRONMENT

-BOLDER ACTION NOW!
+THE FACTS ABOUT SOLAR FARMS

+wiltshireclimatealliance.org.uk

+Developers should:

-Developers should: Take local feedback into account when designing projects.
-Maximise biodiversity opportunities on sites, with wildflowers, new hedgerows, trees etc. Improve access to land with new footpaths, bridleways etc. Deliver community benefit funds for local people and opportunities for shared ownership.
+Take local feedback into account when designing projects.

+Maximise biodiversity opportunities on sites, with wildflowers, new hedgerows, trees etc.

+Improve access to land with new footpaths, bridleways etc.

+Deliver community benefit funds for local people and opportunities for shared ownership.

 References + more information

-Two years to save the world UNFCC bit.ly/3ylwDMA DEFRA UK Food Security Report bit.ly/4azqq35 Ecological trends on Solar Farms in the UK bit.ly/3wPfEYt England can produce more renewable energy fast bit.ly/3KcR1bd UK renewables still cheaper than gas bit.ly/4buqlcz National Grid Future Energy Scenarios bit.ly/3yARAJp The Facts about Solar Energy bit.ly/4aw67n6 About Wiltshire Climate Alliance Wiltshire Climate Alliance (WCA) is an umbrella organisation for local groups and individuals to campaign for action on climate change.
+Two years to save the world UNFCC bit.ly/3ylwDMA DEFRA UK Food Security Report bit.ly/4azqq35 Ecological trends on Solar Farms in the UK bit.ly/3wPfEYt England can produce more renewable energy fast bit.ly/3KcR1bd UK renewables still cheaper than gas bit.ly/4buqlcz Clean Power 2030 Action Plan bit.ly/3PYmPn8 The Facts about Solar Energy bit.ly/4aw67n6

+About Wiltshire Climate Alliance

+Wiltshire Climate Alliance (WCA) is an umbrella organisation for local groups and individuals to campaign for action on climate change.
 WCA welcomes a wide variety of groups and individuals whose common characteristic is that they care passionately about the challenges of climate change and the impact of human activity on the environment.

-Printed on recycled paper www.wiltshireclimatealliance.org.uk contact@wiltshireclimatealliance.org.uk
+Printed on recycled paper

+www.wiltshireclimatealliance.org.uk contact@wiltshireclimatealliance.org.uk